Omoda C5: Australia

 The Omoda 5 was introduced in Australia in March 2023, as Chery's first model in the market after a 7-year absence.
 Imported from China, initial models are powered by the 1.5-litre turbocharged petrol engine and front-wheel-drive, it is available in two trim levels: BX and EX.
 The GT trim was added in March 2024, it is powered by a 1.6-litre turbocharged petrol engine with an AWD option.
 The base FX trim was added in July 2024.
 In September 2024, the Omoda E5 battery electric version was launched in Australia, with two trim levels: BX and EX.
 The GT models were shortly discontinued in December 2024, after less than 12 months on sale.

 The facelift model for the internal combustion version debuted on 19 May 2025, with two trim levels: Urban and Ultimate.
 The facelift model was renamed to Chery C5 (petrol) and Chery E5 (electric) in May 2025 for the Australian market, as Chery was preparing to introduce the separate Omoda brand in Australia.
 The 2025 model year Chery E5 battery electric version debuted on 22 May 2025, with two trim levels: Urban and Ultimate.
-In September 2025, the 2025.5 model year E5 (electric) model was downgraded to 58.9 kWh for the battery.
+In September 2025, the 2025.5 model year E5 (electric) model was downgraded to a 58.9 kWh battery.
+In July 2026, the Hybrid model, powered by the 1.5-litre turbocharged petrol hybrid, was introduced in Australia for the Urban and Ultimate trims.
+In addition, the Ultimate petrol variant was discontinued in the same month.